WordPress/openverse/documentation/general/general_setup.md

 While `ov` works well to simplify the development environment, you may sometimes run into problems that you can't figure out.

-The first thing to try in these circumstances is to restart `ov` from scratch, using `ov clean && ov init`.
+The first thing to try in these circumstances is `ov doctor`, which attempts some basic automated troubleshooting steps to fix common issues.

+If that does not resolve the problem, the next step is to restart `ov` from scratch, using `ov clean && ov init`.

-If the problem persists, please open an issue in GitHub so maintainers can assist in debugging the problem.
+If the problem persists, please open an issue in GitHub so that maintainers can assist in debugging the problem.

 ### How it works